STOCK Act: Reception

 As a result of the economic disruption caused by the COVID-19 pandemic, there are new calls to expand or reform the STOCK Act.
 There have been several reports by various prominent news agencies of alleged violations of the STOCK act by members of Congress.
 Analysis in 2021 by Business Insider shows fifty four members of Congress, executive officials, and numerous staffers violating the STOCK Act.
 As of 2021, in the approximately nine month period up to September 2021, Senate and House members disclosed 4,000 trades worth at least $315 million of stocks and bonds.
 The list of alleged violations include members from both parties.
-A majority of respondents supported a ban for members of Congress to hold individual stocks as shown in a recent poll conducted in March of 2020.
+A majority of respondents supported a ban for members of Congress to hold individual stocks as shown in a recent poll conducted in March 2020.
 Support for the ban appears to be bipartisan and ideologically agnostic as the demographic representation of the poll results present.

 The real world effectiveness of the STOCK Act at curbing insider trading is up for debate.
-Insider trading laws which already existed to stop such practices lack specific definitions making them difficult to enforce, the STOCK Act attempts to rectify this but critics argue it does not do enough.
+Insider trading laws which already existed to stop such practices lack specific definitions making them difficult to enforce; the STOCK Act attempts to rectify this but critics argue it does not do enough.
 The enforcement of the STOCK Act is left up to the executive branch which may be reluctant to pursue cases against the legislature because of concerns regarding the separation of powers and the inherent imbalance this may present if executive were to abuse the law.
 This can lead to a situation where the most egregious cases are pursued while milder cases which may be difficult to define are not pursued.
-A recent study did not find a difference between the expected returns of public equities owned by public officials tracked between 2012 and 2020 when compared to randomly choosing stocks.
-Suggesting that public officials either did not engage in insider trading or if they did, it did not result in better returns than if they had chosen stocks randomly.
+A recent study did not find a difference between the expected returns of public equities owned by public officials tracked between 2012 and 2020 when compared to randomly choosing stocks, Suggesting that public officials either did not engage in insider trading or if they did, it did not result in better returns than if they had chosen stocks randomly.